Slovenia travel guide

 Slovenia is a particularly attractive proposition to outdoor enthusiasts and adrenaline junkies, who can try anything from cycling, hiking and paragliding to white-water rafting, caving and mountaineering.
 Less adventurous visitors occupy themselves basking on beaches, people-watching in cafés and quaffing some of the country’s excellent wines.

-However you spend your time in Slovenia, you'll probably leave wondering why more people haven't cottoned on to her many charms.
-But, ultimately, her quiet beauty and understated elegance make Slovenia all the more appealing.
+However you spend your time in Slovenia, you'll probably leave wondering why more people haven't caught on to her many charms.
+But, ultimately, her quiet beauty and understated elegance make Slovenia even more appealing.

 20,273 sq km (7,827 sq miles).